mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ### _Weakness_

 - This section is used to introduce the type of code level mistake.
-- List the relevant CWE identifier and name at the begining of the section.
+- List the relevant CWE identifier and name at the beginning of the section.
 - This is not the section to show the vulnerable code, but rather a place to summarize and explain the type of mistake.
 For example, if the issue is related to an SQL Injection exploit, then use weakness section to explain what improper neutralization is and how this can manipulated by an adversary.
 - Typically one to two paragraphs in length.
 - The use of generic code examples (i.e., not code the actual code from the vulnerable software, but rather generic code to demonstrate the weakness) is recommended when appropriate to help explain the type of weakness.
 Please see the section in this style guide related to displaying source code.